The current jGRASP release is version 2.0.6_17 (December 20, 2024).

 jGRASP version 2.0.6_11 Beta 3 introduces syntax coloring support for Kotlin files.

-jGRASP version 2.0.6_09 for MacOS has universal 64 bit Intel / ARM 64 binaries.
+jGRASP version 2.0.6_09 for macOS has universal 64 bit Intel / ARM 64 binaries.
 A version bundled with OpenJDK for ARM 64 is also available.

 Current Development